coflies/coflies/README.md

   - code implementation the abstract project generator (so that runner will call later)

 NOTE: We need it as simple as possible
+NOTE 02: When prototyping I put lot of thing together - We need to break them out into other folders/files when impl